Is the Testing Center Really a Good Testing Environment?

 “I would ask that the students are more respectful to one another.
 If you know a student’s taking a test, please be more self-aware,” Ho said.

 Anna is a junior in her first year of journalism.
-She is exited to write music reviews, cover water polo games, mental health, and learning differences on campus.
-She is also a competitive swimmer both for school and club teams.
+She covers water polo games, mental health, and learning differences on campus.
+She enjoys sports photography for the Chronicle and is also a competitive swimmer.